For a limited time, new members get $50 off per month

 Test results

-Having never considered that an environmental factor could be at play, Natalie’s mycotoxins test showed significant exposure to Aspergillus, Penicillium, and Fusarium genera, some of the most common types of toxic mold that can cause debilitating joint pain and other chronic symptoms, such as fatigue, brain fog, anxiety, and depression.
+Her first time testing for environmental factors, Natalie’s mycotoxins test showed significant exposure to Aspergillus, Penicillium, and Fusarium genera, some of the most common types of toxic mold that can cause joint pain, fatigue, brain fog, and other chronic symptoms.

 Not just a lucky guess, her health coach had recommended the test after hearing that Natalie’s joint pain started just a few months after moving into a new apartment.